FuelLabs/sway-standards/README.md

 ## Standards

+### Native Assets

-- [SRC-20; Token Standard](./standards/src_20/) defines the implementation of a standard API for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) using the Sway Language.
+- [SRC-20; Token Standard](./standards/src20-token/) defines the implementation of a standard API for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) using the Sway Language.
-- [SRC-2; Inline Documentation](./standards/src_2/) defines how to document your Sway files.
-- [SRC-3; Mint and Burn](./standards/src_3/) is used to enable mint and burn functionality for Native Assets.
+- [SRC-3; Mint and Burn](./standards/src3-mint-burn/) is used to enable mint and burn functionality for Native Assets.
-- [SRC-5; Ownership Standard](./standards/src_5/) is used to restrict function calls to admin users in contracts.
-- [SRC-7; Arbitrary Asset Metadata Standard](./standards/src_7/) is used to store metadata for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
+- [SRC-7; Arbitrary Asset Metadata Standard](./standards/src7-metadata/) is used to store metadata for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
-- [SRC-9; Metadata Keys Standard](./standards/src_9/) is used to store standardized metadata keys for [Native Assets](https://fuellabs.github.io/sway/v0.44.0/book/blockchain-development/native_assets.html) in combination with the SRC-7 standard.
+- [SRC-9; Metadata Keys Standard](./standards/src9-metadata-keys/) is used to store standardized metadata keys for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) in combination with the SRC-7 standard.
+- [SRC-6; Vault Standard](./standards/src6-vault/) defines the implementation of a standard API for token vaults developed in Sway.

+### Access Control

+- [SRC-5; Ownership Standard](./standards/src5-ownership/) is used to restrict function calls to admin users in contracts.

+### Bridge

+- [SRC-8; Bridged Asset](./standards/src8-bridged-asset/) defines the metadata required for an asset bridged to the Fuel Network.

+### Documentation

+- [SRC-2; Inline Documentation](./standards/src2-inline-docs/) defines how to document your Sway files.

 ## Using a standard